 When you look upon Hakananai’a, you are looking at a lost ancestor, thousands of miles away from home, dying to watch over their island.

-Looking upon the severely cut down Koh-i-Noor, we see a diamond that has seen many conflicts, rises and falls of empires, sat on a glorious throne, and marks a time of great innovation; a testament that India never needed England.
+Looking upon the severely cut-down Koh-i-Noor, we see a diamond that has seen many conflicts, rises and falls of empires, sat on a glorious throne, and marks a time of great innovation, a testament that India never needed England.

-Reading along the beautiful lines of the Rosetta Stone, you come face to face with a selfish and spiteful Empire that must hoard its stolen treasures, even if we can’t learn anything new from them.
+Reading along the beautiful lines of the Rosetta Stone, you come face to face with a selfish and spiteful empire that must hoard its stolen treasures, even if we can’t learn anything new from them.

 When you look at a mummy encased in a glass prison, you must wonder, did they ever make it to the afterlife?
-Or is this their fate, to be trapped behind a glass case of voyeurism, looked upon by people that do not understand them or the life and culture they lived in, whilst their soul becomes weary of never crossing over?
+Or is this their fate, to be trapped behind a glass case of voyeurism, looked upon by people that do not understand them or the life and culture they lived in, while their soul becomes weary of never crossing over?